• Skip to primary navigation

 What is the difference between Hyderabadi Double Ka Meetha and Shahi Tukra?

 In Double Ka Meetha, bread slices are not toasted separately.
 In Shahi Toast, bread slices are toasted first and then layered with rabri.
 Double Ka Meetha is nothing but a bread pudding.
-Whereas Shahi Tukda is made from slices of bread, deep-fried and soaked in sugar syrup and rabri.
+At the same time, Shahi Tukda is made from slices of bread, deep-fried and soaked in sugar syrup and rabri.
 The milk for double ka meetha is not as thick as rabri for shahi toast.

 Can I use wheat bread (brown bread) instead of white bread?